 - 4. satisfactory reading score on a standardized reading test approved by the English department.
-Students who do not meet Riverside Community College District's reading competency requirement should enroll in a reading class within their first 18 units undertaken at the college. - Students who have completed an associate's or higher degree at an accredited institution are exempt from the reading competency requirement.
-Waivers may also be granted on a case-by-case basis.
+Students who do not meet Riverside Community College District's reading competency requirement should enroll in a reading class within their first 18 units undertaken at the college. - 5.
+Students who have completed an associate's or higher degree at an accredited institution are exempt from the reading competency requirement.
+Waivers may also be granted on a case-by-case basis. - C. Students must demonstrate basic competency in writing by successfully completing the general education requirements of English 1A or 1AH with a "C" grade or better.